 Train with your brain, not pain!

 At Happy Hounds, the foundations of our dog training principles are ‘Train with your brain, not pain.’
-Our ethos is to create ‘Content Canines and Harmonious Homes‘ and we strongly believe that every dog, no matter their age, or breed, is capable of learning ‘new tricks!’
+Our aim is to help nuture ‘Great Family Dogs’ and we strongly believe that every dog, no matter their age, or breed, is capable of learning ‘new tricks!’

-You won’t find any harsh, punishment-based training methods in our classes or 1-2-1 sessions.
 We make training fun for you and your dog and only use humane dog training methods, which help strengthen the relationship you have with your dog.
+We do not use,or advocate, any training methods that cause fear or pain to our canine clients.

 We use kind, effective, reward-based training techniques and do not advocate the use of any methods that inflict pain or fear.
 Our training methods are based on the up-to-date, scientific principles of how dogs learn, also known as learning theory.